AEgIS experiment: AEgIS experimental setup and physics

-In the second phase of the experiment, starting from 2021 after AEgIS has been successfully connected to the new antiproton deceleration and storage ring ELENA, the Rydberg antihydrogen atoms will be channeled into a beam, which then will pass through a series of matter gratings, the central piece of a Moiré-deflectometer.
+In the second phase of the AEGIS experiment, starting from 2021 after AEgIS has been successfully connected to the new antiproton deceleration and storage ring ELENA, the Rydberg antihydrogen atoms will be channeled into a beam, which then will pass through a series of matter gratings, the central piece of a Moiré-deflectometer.
 The antihydrogen atoms will ultimately hit onto the surface of a position and time-resolving detector, where they will annihilate.

 Areas behind the gratings are shadowed, while those behind the slits are not.
 The annihilation locations reproduce a periodic pattern of light and shadowed areas.
-This pattern is highly sensitive to small vertical displacements of the anti-atoms during their horizontal flight - the Earth's gravitational force on antihydrogen can thus be determined.
+This pattern is highly sensitive to small vertical displacements of the anti-atoms during their horizontal flight - the Earth's gravitational force on antihydrogen can thus be determined with high precision, initially aiming at 1%.

 AEgIS collaboration

 The AEgIS collaboration comprises the following institutions: